kalana250/weather-app/README.md

 Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request

 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 👨‍ Author
-Your Name
+Kalana Heshan

-GitHub: @yourusername
+GitHub: @kalana250
-Email: your.email@example.com
+Email: heshankalana168@gmail.com

 🙏 Acknowledgments
 OpenWeatherMap for weather API
 React.js for the frontend framework